UncleGoogle/galaxy-integration-humblebundle/README.md

 ## Features

-This plugin is currenly in early development stage.

-* Library: Listing DRM free games from HumbleBundle library (those with downloads for Windows, MacOS or Linux)
+* Library: listing DRM free games from HumbleBundle library (those with downloads for Windows, MacOS or Linux)
 * Library: Humble Trove support
-* Install: Simple download via webbrowser
+* Install: simple download via webbrowser
+* Launch: autodetection of installed games (only visible in `Control Panel\Programs\Programs and Features`)
+* Launch: running games tracking (only if launched via Galaxy)

 ## Installation